Cell disruption techniques are not all equal

 Results published in the scientific literature show the cell disruption method strongly influences the physical-chemical properties of the disintegrate, such as particle size, disruption efficiency, viscosity and protein release.

-Generates high pressure in a pressure cell.
-A manually controlled valve releases the pressurized fluid from the pressure cell, resulting in cell rupture.
-Not scalable or repeatable; needs strength to close and open the valve.
+A French Press generates high pressure in a pressure cell.
+Next, a manually controlled valve releases the pressurized fluid from the pressure cell which results in cell rupture.
+This method is not scalable nor is it repeatable.
+It also requires strength to open and close the valve.
 There are numerous hazards involved with French Presses.
-They are difficult and time-consuming to clean, which has to be done for every sample.
-Most manufacturers of French Presses have discontinued production but they are still in use, available from small companies and second hand.
+They are difficult and time-consuming to clean, which must be done for every sample.
+Most manufacturers of French Presses have discontinued production however, French presses can still be found from small companies or second-hand.

 High-Pressure Homogenizers (HPH)

 These machines are the next best alternative to the Microfluidizer® technology for cell disruption.
 Prices are typically equal to, or lower than Microfluidizer® processors.
 Cooling, cleaning, wear (valves!) and scalability can be issued.
 In particular, if we look simply beyond the % of cells ruptured to the quality and usability of the ruptured suspension - Microfluidizer® technology is the clear winner.

 Utilizes cavitational forces.
 Often used for very small sample volumes, the cell suspension is sonicated with an ultrasonic probe.
 Local high temperatures – resulting in low yields – along with scalability and noise are the main issues with this technology.
-Advantages are price of equipment and sample volumes (from µl) that can be processed.
+Advantages are the price of equipment and sample volumes (from µl) that can be processed.

-Subjecting the cell suspensions to variable temperatures results in rupture of the walls.
+Subjecting the cell suspensions to variable temperatures results in the rupture of the walls.
 This is not a very reproducible method since the results will vary and it is only suitable for very small samples in the ml range.
 However, it is very cheap.

 Adding chemicals that soften and rupture the cell walls.
 Chemicals can be costly and thus scalability is limited.
 These chemicals contaminate the preparation which may be undesirable.